IN THE NEWS

 Published in The Call, Kansas City’s Community Newspaper, October 2024

-The City’s Disgraceful Attempt to Sidestep Accountability for the Kansas City Fire Department
+The City’s Disgraceful Attempt to Sidestep Accountability for the Kansas City Fire Department is Deplorable

 I am appalled but not surprised.
 The recent news that Kansas City is pushing forward with a plan to sidestep real accountability for the Kansas City Fire Department (KCFD) is nothing short of disgraceful.
 The decision to strip future KCFD employees of their right to file discrimination lawsuits is a betrayal to those who risk their lives for our city.
 Instead of addressing decades of racism, sexism, and discrimination, the city is making backroom deals to protect its financial interests.